 The beach is on Dugi Otok, so many small charter boats will take you for a day trip to Sakarun Beach for a reasonable price if you are in Zadar.

 Near Vela Luka, the main ferry port on Korcula Island, lies the tiny islet of Proizd.
 Home to a few absolutely gorgeous rock beaches, it’s reachable by water taxi from Vela Luka, making for an ideal day trip.
 As a naturalist beach, it’s one of the best quiet beaches in Croatia for snorkeling and skinny-dipping.

 One of the Balkans’ most photogenic coastal towns, Sveti Stefan, is set on a peninsula connected to the mainland by a narrow isthmus.
 The entire old village on the peninsula is now a luxury resort—you can literally stay in a centuries-old building—but you can admire it from the mainland beach.

 A pleasant coastal walk offers additional astonishing views of this most picturesque of towns.
-This is a mandatory stop on any itinerary along the coast of the western balkans.
+This is a mandatory stop on any itinerary along the coast of the western Balkans.

 Murici Beach, Lake Skadar, Montenegro

 Murici Beach, on the shore of Lake Skadar, is the only beach on this list that’s not located on the coast.
 Lake Skadar is a must-visit destination for anyone traveling across Montenegro, a region characterized by historic monasteries, great vineyards, and beautiful nature.
-This beach is an ideal spot to relax at after kayaking on the lake, hiking in the surrounding hills, or exploring the old, authentic lakeside villages.
+This beach is an ideal spot to relax after kayaking on the lake, hiking in the surrounding hills, or exploring the old, authentic lakeside villages.